mahdi0shamlou/Cape_Manager/README.md

 submit   -> # these routes work on submit a task

 tasks    -> # these routes work on details of tasks

+cape     -> # these routes work on managing of cape service